top of page

 I recently ended a friendship with someone who, in many ways, felt like one of my people - queer, neurodivergent, deeply familiar.
 Someone who cared for me beautifully in some ways, yet consistently silenced me in others.
 It wasn’t cruelty.
 It wasn’t malice.
 But it left me clear on what I could and could not hold space for in my life.

-The interruptions
+The Interruptions

 At first, I blamed myself for how much it triggered me.
 In the past, interrupting was a weapon used against me by someone who thrived on making me feel small and inconsequential.
 I told myself this wasn’t the same.
 I tried to breathe through it, tried to be less reactive, tried to believe I was the problem.